 It’s important to recognize these behaviors to change them and improve our overall well-being.
 In this post, we’ll discuss 13 toxic things you may be doing that make you miserable and offer suggestions for breaking these patterns for a happier, healthier life.

+“Great minds talk about ideas.
+Average minds talk about events.
+Small minds talk about people.”
 We’ve all heard or seen this popular adage, and although it may be a bit dramatic, it is also a bit true.
-There are enough times throughout the day when we feel forced to give in to talking about gossip just to fill in social space.
-We sit in food courts with nothing to talk about and resort to gossiping about other people, our friends, family, enemies, or anybody when we know we should be talking about something with more substance.
-We all know that gossiping is bad, and it’s been ingrained in us since our social training as children.
+Plenty of times throughout the day, we find ourselves gossiping to fill in social space.
+We sit in cafes with nothing to discuss and resort to talking about other people, our friends, family, enemies, or anybody when we know we should discuss something more substance.
+We all know that gossiping is bad, yet we still do it.

 Whenever gossip starts to rear its head, try to steer the conversation away to something more positive and worthy.
 In the moment of defense, you’ll be surprised how many more great things you can come up with to talk about!

-Evaluating Your Self-worth
+Downplaying Your Self-worth

 Learn to love yourself not based on your fashion, hair, age, size, or Facebook posting history.
 Appreciate who you are and what you offer to the world as a loving and compassionate person with a great circle of friends, family, and influences, and you will rocket to the top of the charts.